Loader gif

 What about people who are on Social Security or who don’t earn an income?

 If you are on Social Security, you still qualify to receive a stimulus payment as long as your total income does not exceed the income thresholds.
-That said, if you have a dependent, the IRS will not have a record of that information.
+That said, if you have a dependent, the will not have a record of that information.
 Therefore, your payment will likely not include the additional $500 for the dependent(s).

 Important: On April 1, 2020, the Treasury Department announced individuals on Social Security DO NOT need to file a tax return to receive their stimulus payments.
 The IRS will refer to Form SSA-1099 and Form RRB-1099 to generate the payment.
 Recipients will receive the money via direct deposit or by check, like they normally receive their benefits.
 This includes senior citizens, Social Security recipients and railroad retirees who are not otherwise required to file a tax return.
 See the official information at the IRS website.
 And read the Treasury News Release on the topic.